Institute for Innovations in Medical Education Grants

 Our faculty and staff have also published manuscripts in major education journals, presented at national conferences, and chaired national committees.

 NYU Grossman School of Medicine is one of eight institutions to receive a grant through the American Medical Association's (AMA) Reimagining Residency Initiative.
 Building on the work of the AMA’s Accelerating Change in Medical Education Consortium, the new 5-year, $15 million grant program aims to transform residency to meet the workforce needs of America’s current and future healthcare system.
-Learn more about the NYU Grossman School of Medicine Transition to Residency Advantage project.
+Learn more about the Transition to Residency Advantage Program.

-Our Adaptive Tutor For Visual Diagnosis project, funded by the U.S. Department of Defense, focuses on optimizing the way visual diagnosis is learned by creating a library of 80,000 consecutive electrocardiograms, or ECGs.
-The ECGs will be categorized and calibrated using advanced informatics techniques, including natural language processing, to develop a generalizable method of presenting visual diagnosis cases in their original quantity and sequence to ensure efficient and effective learning.
-Target learners in the study include a wide range of healthcare professionals including physicians, nurses, and paramedics.
+Our Adaptive Tutor for Improving Visual Diagnosis project, funded by the U.S. Department of Defense, focused on optimizing the way visual diagnosis is learned by creating a library of 80,000 consecutive electrocardiograms, or ECGs.
+The ECGs were categorized and calibrated using advanced informatics techniques, including natural language processing, to develop a generalizable method of presenting visual diagnosis cases in their original quantity and sequence to ensure efficient and effective learning.
+Target learners in the study included a wide range of healthcare professionals including physicians, nurses, and paramedics.

 Learning Analytics and Medical Images

-In our Learning Analytics and Medical Images study, researchers analyze how learners interact with medical images and videos within multimedia educational modules.
+In our Learning Analytics and Medical Images study, researchers analyzed how learners interact with medical images and videos within multimedia educational modules.

-Funded by MedU, a compendium of online educational programs, the project is designed to develop detailed data models for MedU using clinical media, especially in the context of the cognitive processes involved when learners use media in a simulated clinical context.
-The second aim is to demonstrate that the data model can improve learning for MedU students.
+Funded by MedU, a compendium of online educational programs, the project was designed to develop detailed data models for MedU using clinical media, especially in the context of the cognitive processes involved when learners use media in a simulated clinical context.
+The second aim was to demonstrate that the data model can improve learning for MedU students.

 Interprofessional Education with NYU3T: Teaching, Technology, Teamwork

-By fostering collaborative learning, this technology-enhanced, interprofessional curriculum prepares a large and diverse group of healthcare learners.
-It is funded by the Josiah Macy Jr. Foundation and combines web-based educational tools to provide learners with a longitudinal panel of virtual ambulatory patients.
+By fostering collaborative learning, this technology-enhanced, interprofessional curriculum prepared a large and diverse group of healthcare learners.
+It was funded by the Josiah Macy Jr. Foundation and combined web-based educational tools to provide learners with a longitudinal panel of virtual ambulatory patients.